pkgcraft/pkgcraft.github.io/content/posts/nascent-python-bindings.md

 `rustup` and/or their distro's package manager to install the required build tools (and others such as `git` that are implied).

-Next, the pkgcraft code must be pulled down.
-The easiest way to do this is to recursively clone pkgcraft-workspace which should include semi-recent submodules for all the pkgcraft projects:
+Next, the code must be pulled down.
+The easiest way to do this is to recursively clone pkgcraft-workspace which should include semi-recent submodules for all pkgcraft projects:

 ```bash
 git clone --recursive-submodules https://github.com/pkgcraft/pkgcraft-workspace.git
 cd pkgcraft-workspace
 ```

-From this workspace, the pkgcraft-c project can be built and various shell variables set in order to build python bindings via the following command:
+From this workspace, pkgcraft-c can be built and various shell variables set in order to build python bindings via the following command:

 ```bash
 $ source ./build pkgcraft-c